LTLA/BiocWorkflow2015/converted/workflow.md

 saveRDS(file="h3k9ac_results.rds", out.ranges)
 ```

-For input into other programs like genome browsers, results can be saved in a more conventional format.
+For input into other programs like genome browsers, results need to be saved in a more conventional format.
 Here, coordinates of DB regions are saved in BED format via *[rtracklayer](http://bioconductor.org/packages/rtracklayer)*, using a log-transformed FDR as the score.